BF528/project-3-saxophone/README.md

 2. R script for section 4, running DESeq and creating histograms and volcano plots using ggplot package.

 Reads in the concatenated file from the section 3 R script and sets the gene IDs to row names.
 Eliminates counts of zero and consturcts the DESeq object.
 The results are shrunk and volcano plots created for each mode of action.
 P values are adjusted and counts of significant genes provided at a 0.05 adjp value threshold.
 Histograms for each mode of action are created.

+Biologist:
+1. Biologist.R

+Reads in DESeq analysis results, filter data on set cutoff values to find differentially expressed genes from each treatment for DAVID analysis, and produce a heatmap-based hierarchical clustering using the heatmap() function in R